-37. At each of its annual physical meetings, the Council shall hear reports from the President, the Secretary General, the Treasurer, the FIT Secretariat, the Director of BABEL, the Managing Editor of Translatio – FIT Newsletter, the chairs of task forces and standing committees, Regional Centres, and special delegates.
+37. At each of its annual physical meetings, the Council shall hear reports from the President, the Secretary General, the Treasurer, the chairs of Task Forces and Standing Committees, Regional Centres, and special delegates.

-38. If the Council, by a two-thirds majority vote of all Council members, refuses to accept a report presented by a member of the Executive Committee, the member in question shall be required to relinquish his or her duties and an election to replace him or her shall be held before the end of the meeting.
-In any event, he or she will retain his or her functions as a member of the Council.
-Such a rejection shall be effective only as a result of a vote taken at a physical meeting of the Council at which the member in question may render an account and state his or her views.
+38. If the Council refuses to accept a report presented by a member of the Executive Committee by a two‑thirds majority of votes cast, the member in question shall be required to resign from his or her position and an election to replace him or her shall be held before the end of the meeting.
+However, he or she will retain his or her position as a member of the Council.
+This shall only be effective following a vote taken at a physical meeting of the Council at which the member in question is given the opportunity to defend his or her position and present his or her viewpoint.
 No decision of this nature shall be taken by correspondence or online voting.

 AUTHORITY AND DUTIES OF COUNCIL

 39. The management and administration of FIT shall be vested in the Council.
-The latter may exercise all powers and perform all such acts as may be lawfully done and performed by FIT within the scope of its By-laws and these Rules of Procedure.
+The latter may exercise all powers and perform all such acts as may be lawfully accomplished and performed by FIT within the scope of its Bylaws and these Rules of Procedure.

-40. Without prejudice to the general powers of the Council as described above, it is expressly declared that the Council shall have the following special powers and/or obligations:
+40. Without prejudice to the general powers of the Council as described above, it is expressly stated that the Council shall have the following special powers and/or obligations:

-(c) to authorise payments incidental to the development of FIT;
+(c) to authorise payments incidental to FIT’s operation;

 (d) to appropriate, allocate and apply the funds of FIT to any of the objectives of FIT and, if necessary, to raise funds by any available legal means;